 It is possible your company culture has changed during this year.
 From big comfy chairs and huge conference rooms, you have switched to video conferencing from 9 to 5.
 No matter what your culture looks like now, make sure that your new hire is a good fit.
 Becoming a part of the team might not be so easy when done remotely.
 Your task is to choose a candidate who will be welcomed by their colleagues because of who they are.

-Second step: Welcoming your new employees
+Step 2: Welcoming your new employees

 Now that you've chosen your ideal candidate, and they have enthusiastically accepted your offer, the crucial part of the welcoming begins.
 If you need to transfer them to one of your colleagues from people operations, make sure they have all the info, so your candidate won't mind the switch.